-DIAGNOSIS — A diagnosis of liver injury may be suspected in the hemodynamically stable patient based upon mechanism of injury, physical examination or laboratory findings.
-However, imaging, usually using computed tomography (CT) of the abdomen definitively confirms the injury and defines the injury grade.
+DIAGNOSIS — A diagnosis of liver injury may be suspected in the hemodynamically stable patient based upon mechanism of injury, physical examination, or laboratory findings.
+However, imaging using intravenous contrast-enhanced computed tomography (CT) of the abdomen definitively confirms the injury and defines the injury grade.
 Pooling of intravenous contrast in or around the liver implies ongoing bleeding and the need for intervention [9,10].
 CT scanning also identifies associated intraabdominal and chest injuries.

 The Focused Assessment with Sonography in Trauma (FAST) exam is more commonly used in hemodynamically unstable patients.
 However, a negative FAST examination is not adequate to exclude liver injury, particularly intraparenchymal injury.
 On FAST examination, signs of liver injury include findings of a hypoechoic (ie, black) rim of subcapsular fluid, intraperitoneal fluid around the liver, or fluid in Morrison’s pouch (hepatorenal space).
 Although diagnostic peritoneal aspiration/lavage (DPA/DPL) has largely been replaced by the FAST examination in most major trauma centers, it may still be useful in selected patients, if the FAST is equivocal.

 Organ-based ultrasound imaging, and magnetic resonance imaging (MRI) are of limited value in the initial diagnosis of liver injury.
 Organ-based ultrasound imaging and MRI are time-consuming to perform, and may put the patient in a location remote from ready access and intervention.
 However, MRI may be useful in a subset of hemodynamically stable patients who cannot undergo CT scan (eg, allergic to IV contrast), or have extrahepatic ductal injury.
 (See "Management of duodenal and pancreatic trauma in adults", section on 'Magnetic resonance cholangiopancreatography' and "Magnetic resonance cholangiopancreatography", section on 'Pancreatic duct disruption'.)